keyboard_arrow_up

 Flow Nozzle

-Can be used for measuring both air and gas flow rates.
-They are simple in design and the cost is minor.
+Used for measuring both air and gas flow rates, featuring a simple design and low cost.

 Venturi Tube Gauge